 Step 3: write a short story about your time spent in your researched culture or era

 You want to get your middle schooler writing over the summer, right?
 Then be sure to try one of the fun activities for middle school listed above.

-These writing activities are sure to motivate, inspire, and entertain your middle schooler.
+These writing activities will motivate, inspire, and entertain your middle schooler.

 Present these activities to your kid next time they sit down to free write.
 You’ll be glad you did!

-For more writing inspiration, check out my 90 Days of Summer Journal Prompts for Middle Schoolers Digital Download.
-See also, my post: Want to Spark your Child’s Creative Writing?
+For more writing inspiration, check out: Want to Spark your Child’s Creative Writing?
 Try a Chain Story.

 Would you like weekly reading and writing tips for your kids delivered straight to your inbox?
 Sign up for the MamaBookworm newsletter today!